synedra/katacoda-scenarios/tiktok/step2.md

 Make a call to the API using httpie to make sure your credentials are working:

-`http --auth-type astra -a default: :/rest/v1/keyspaces`{{execute}}
+`http --auth-type astra -a tiktok: :/rest/v1/keyspaces`{{execute}}

 Pretty cool, right?
 But I've set up a config file for you so you can make it even easier.

-First, you'll create the directory for the configuration file:

-`mkdir -p ~/.config/httpie`{{execute}}

-Now, download the config file:

-`wget https://raw.githubusercontent.com/synedra-datastax/ExploringStargate/main/config.json -O ~/.config/httpie/config.json`{{execute}}
+The scenario already create this file, which is in `/root/.config/httpie/config.json`

 Try the simpler call to make sure it works: